Phyllanthus brassii: Distribution and habitat

+A population of plants at Bulburin National Park in southern Queensland was previously thought to be a disjunct occurrence of this species; it has now been separated as a potential new species and was given the phrase name Phyllanthus sp.
+(Bulburin P.I.
+Forster + PIF 16034).

 Conservation

 This species is listed as vulnerable under the Queensland Government's Nature Conservation Act.
 As of 10 August 2025, it has not been assessed under the Australian Government's EPBC Act nor by the International Union for Conservation of Nature (IUCN).